Oda Schottmüller: Arrest

+Archives

 The police records of Schottmüller's arrest did not survive; the only surviving materials are the letters that she sent from prison.
 It is doubtful that she was honest in her writing, as she confessed that she did not know half the people that the Gestapo had said she knew, nor the fact that some of them were Communists.
 In a letter to her father she states: "I was so glad of my stupidity + cluelessness about political things ...
 I'm entirely unaware of these things."

-Honours
+Awards and honours

+On 23 September 2016, a Stolperstein for Schottmüller was laid in front of the 106 Reichsstraße in Charlottenburg.
+On 25 August 2019, a memorial stone was unveiled on St. Matthew's Cemetery in Schöneberg in Berlin.

+Odonymy

 In November 2014, the Schottmüllerstraße in Eppendorf was renamed after Schottmüller.
 The street was formerly named after the bacteriologist Hugo Schottmüller but the aristocratic Pallandt family intervened to rename it in honour of her.
-On 23 September 2016, a Stolperstein for Schottmüller was laid in front of the 106 Reichsstraße in Charlottenburg.
-On 25 August 2019, a memorial stone was unveiled on St. Matthew's Cemetery in Schöneberg in Berlin.